List of The Sandman characters: Fair Folk

+The following are inhabitants of Faerie:

 Cluracan

 The Cluracan is a courtier of the Queen of Faerie and the brother to Nuala, the Dream King's fairy servant.
-An amoral, merry, capricious, homosexual rogue, Cluracan features in Season of Mists, Worlds' End, The Kindly Ones, and The Wake.
+An amoral, merry, capricious, pansexual rogue, Cluracan features in Season of Mists, Worlds' End, The Kindly Ones, and The Wake.
 He is strongly reminiscent of the "trickster" archetype also associated with Loki.

 Following the events of The Kindly Ones, Cluracan offends his queen so badly that she sends him to the court of Llinor, where tradition demands that he marry a lady of the royal house; whereupon Cluracan's nemesis – identical to him in every way except his sexual orientation – takes Cluracan's place.

 The Cluracan is named after a drunken leprechaun of Irish mythology, the Cluricaun.

+In the podcast, Cluracan is voiced by Aidan Turner.

+In the Netflix series, Cluracan is portrayed by Douglas Booth.

 Nuala

-Nuala is a faerie given to Dream at the end of Season of Mists, who takes on the housekeeping duties of the Dreaming, only stopping when her brother Cluracan takes her back to Faerie in The Kindly Ones.
-When she leaves, Dream grants her permission to summon him at need; and when she asks to become his paramour, he refuses.
+Nuala is a faerie given to Dream at the end of Season of Mists who takes on the housekeeping duties of the Dreaming.

+Nuala stops her duties when her brother Cluracan takes her back to Faerie in The Kindly Ones.
+When she leaves, Dream grants her permission to summon him at need.
+When she asks to become his paramour, he refuses.

-She subsequently appears in the Sandman spinoff series, The Dreaming.
+She subsequently appears in the Sandman spinoff series The Dreaming.

+In the podcast, Nuala is voiced by Niamh Walsh.

+In the Netflix series, Nuala is portrayed by Ann Skelly.

 Auberon

 Auberon is a character in the comic book series The Sandman and The Books of Magic.
-He is seen for the first time in Sandman#19 as Auberon of Dom-Daniel, and again in several issues of The Books of Magic and in the Books of Faerie miniseries.
+He is seen for the first time in Sandman #19 as Auberon of Dom-Daniel where he and Titania accompanied Dream in seeing the production of A Midsummer Night's Dream.

+Auberon appears again in several issues of The Books of Magic and in the Books of Faerie miniseries.

 The character was inspired by Oberon of Shakespeare's A Midsummer Night's Dream.

+In the podcast, Auberon is voiced by Toby Longworth.

+In the Netflix series, Auberon is portrayed by Royce Pierreson.

 Titania

-Titania is a character in Neil Gaiman's comic book series The Sandman.

-In The Sandman

-Titania is the queen of the fay; she first appears in issue#19.
+Titania is the queen of the fay; she first appears in issue #19.
 The character was inspired by Shakespeare's Titania (Fairy Queen) in the play A Midsummer Night's Dream.
 There is implication that she in the past was a lover of Dream's, although this is never confirmed.
+Auberon and Titania accompanied Dream in seeing the production of A Midsummer Night's Dream where Titania was accompanied by her court of boggarts, elves, fairies, goblins, nixies, and trolls.